DavidBert/OMDI_JO2024/Introduction_git.md

 git push origin main
 ```

-Go to your GitHub repository, click on the "Actions" tab, and you should see the workflow running.
+Go to your GitLab repository, click on the "Build/Pipelines" tab, and you should see the pipeline running.
 It will fail due to the failing test.
+Because of that failure, the code won't be deployed to the production environment.
+You can think of the pipeline as a way to ensure that the code is working as expected before it is deployed to the production environment.

 #### 5. Fixing the Bug